Boltzmann generators for amorphous particle systems: Generative models for multi-component particle systems

-This optimization problem allows to build an empirical loss from samples of $\pbase$ and $\pstar$ to train a parametrized velocity field $\hat{v}$ to approximate $v^\star$.
-The ODE push-forward formulation of \Cref{eq:neuralode} yields a tractable likelihood by integration of the instantaneous change-of-variables formula \citep[Theorem 1]{chen2019neural}.
-Specifically, the logarithm of the density $\hat q_t$ of $\hat X_t$ evolves along ODE solutions according to
+This optimization problem allows to build an empirical loss from samples of $\pbase$ and $\pstar$ to learn a velocity field $\hat{v}$ to approximate $v^\star$, completely avoiding the expensive divergence computation during training by maximum likelihood.

-While a tractable likelihood enables its direct use as a training objective, it is substantially more expensive than the SI loss in \Cref{eq:SIloss} for two reasons.
-First, computing the divergence requires additional auto-differentiation, although restricting to custom architectures for which the divergence is cheaper helps \citep{kohler2019equivariantflowssamplingconfigurations}.
-Second, its a not a simulation free objective which requires either the adjoint method \cite{chen2019neural} or to discretize before optimization \cite{Gholaminejad2019anode}.

-\paragraph{Riemannian extensions.} Recently, \cite{chen2024flow} extended FM to manifold-supported distributions, resulting in {Riemannian flow matching} (RFM) shortly followed by \cite{wu2025riemannian}, who introduced {Riemannian stochastic interpolants} (RSI) as a manifold generalization of SI.
-A considered example in these papers, also leveraged by \cite{miller2024flowmm} for crystals, is the flat torus.
-Following \cite{wu2025riemannian}, an interpolation strategy is to follow geodesics defined through the exponential and logarithmic maps.
-For the torus, they are defined as follows. \begin{definition} The exponential and logarithmic maps on the $d$-dimensional flat torus $\torus$ are
+Recently, \cite{chen2024flow} extended FM (SI with linear interpolants) to manifold-supported distributions, introducing Riemannian flow matching.
+This was shortly followed by \cite{wu2025riemannian}, who formulated Riemannian stochastic interpolants (RSI) as the corresponding manifold generalization of SI.
+In standard Euclidean space, the simplest interpolation is a linear path.
+The natural generalization to non-Euclidean geometries is to interpolate instead along the shortest path on the manifold, namely a geodesic.